kernitus/BukkitOldCombatMechanics/README.md

 </p>

 ## by kernitus and Rayzr522

-A performant Spigot/Paper plugin to configure combat-related mechanics for Minecraft 1.9 onwards.
+A performant Spigot/Paper plugin to configure combat-related mechanics for Minecraft 1.9 upwards.

 <hr/>